 Our welcoming space, located in the basement of Frazee Hall, is a hub where education meets action.
 Students stop by to fill up on knowledge by going through different sections of the Training Circuit, as they learn the potential power of a bystander and the specific role they play in prevention.
 Others might stop by to talk to a VIP staff person to share their recent Green Dot experience.
 There are often different VIP-related programs that take place in our space.
 The Center also houses all the staff offices, as well as serving as a place where students, faculty, staff can seek confidential services.

 All students, faculty, staff from all backgrounds who want to learn the ropes of being a proactive bystander and how to spread green dots is welcome to stop in at any time M-F, 8:30-5:00 to learn how to get involved.
 We also provide free and confidential services to anyone in the UK community who has experienced violence, or cares about somebody who has.

-Expect to be wowed!
 One of our VIP staff will greet you within seconds of walking in, eager to see what brought you to us.
-We'll give you a quick tour, tell you all about the VIP Center, and get you connected with whatever you're looking for.
+We'll give you a quick tour, tell you all about the VIP Center, or get you connected with whatever you're looking for.
 We have a great space conducive to creating social change and we love showing it off.

 It's true that much of what we talk about does in fact look ambiguous.
 It is because of this that we offer trainings to help give students more situations- to look out for, as well as tools and tactics to use when it's necessary to intervene.
 When in doubt, check it out!
 Check our calendar for see when our next training will be.